couchbaselabs/docs-ng/content/couchbase-sdk-c-2.3/appendix-release-notes.markdown

   for memcached cluster bootstrap.
 Previously we would refresh the configuration upon receipt of any new configuration update from memcached.
-This is fixed in 2.3.1 where the configuration will only be applied if it is deemed to be newer than the current configuration.
-With memcached bootstrap this is only true if the configuration's `rev` field is higher than the current one.
+This is fixed in 2.3.1 where the configuration is applied only if it is deemed to be newer than the current configuration.
+With memcached bootstrap this is true only if the configuration's `rev` field is higher than the current one.

   *Issues*: [CCBC-332](http://couchbase.com/issues/browse/CCBC-392)